 If you have a fancy for ancient history, this city has much to offer, as it was first founded more than 2.200 years ago, even becoming an scenario for the end of the Second Punic War.
 Here you have 4 different options to enjoy it to the full.

-A tour gathering the main highlights in the city: route starts by its port, always considered the best natural harbour in the Western Mediterranean, then taking a panoramic lift to go on top of a hill from where you will enjoy stunning views of both Roman Theatre & Amphitheatre and old quarter.
-After descending to the city center, we will pass by the remains of the most important roman road from ancient times in Spain, the so-called Via Augusta, to finally get to the main street in town, to behold gorgeous-looking town-houses built by local mining tycoons in the late 19th century as a token of their wealth.
-Tour will be ended with a tasting of the locally famous coffee known as ‘Asiático’ in one of the most typical bars from the quarters.
+A tour gathering the main highlights in the city: route starts by its port, always considered the best natural harbour in the Western Mediterranean, then taking a panoramic lift to go on top of a hill from where you will enjoy stunning views of Roman Theatre, Amphitheatre and old quarter.
+After descending to the city center, we will pass by the remains of the most important roman road from ancient times in Spain, the so-called Via Augusta, to finally get to the main street in town, in order to behold gorgeous-looking town-houses built by local mining tycoons in the late 19th century as a token of their wealth.
+Tour will be finished by the Old Town and main shopping and bar area, for you to enjoy a well deserved refreshment or coffee, if that is your wish .

 For Other Pick-Up Points In The Region, Please, Do Consult Us

 Deep in the heart of Cartagena is to be found an archaeological site like no other that shows baths, temples and original roman dwellings, including completely unusual 4 meter tall walls with frescoes still hanging from them; its wealth is such that specialists call it the Spanish Pompeii, although its real name is the ‘Roman Forum District’, as these remains lied just beside the main open public space of those ancient times.
 The site has recently been expanded with the opening of a brand new museum meant to exhibit every artefact found there, instantly becoming a must for visitors.